 - 3.4.1 Scope-The actuary should ensure that the scope of the reserve evaluation is consistent with the scope of the statement of actuarial opinion, taking into account the following: - a. accounting date, valuation date, and the review date; - b. if separate reserves for different reserve items, such as loss and loss adjustment expense, are disclosed in the statement of actuarial opinion, whether the statement of actuarial opinion applies to those items in the aggregate or individually; and - c. any other items that, in the actuary's professional judgment, are needed to ensure that the scope of the reserve evaluation is consistent with the scope of the statement of actuarial opinion. - 3.4.2 Evaluation Based on the Actuary's Estimates-When developing estimates to evaluate the reasonableness of reserves, the actuary may develop a point estimate, a range of estimates, or both.
 The actuary should be guided by applicable ASOPs for the development of these estimates.
-For example, when developing unpaid claim estimates to evaluate the reasonableness of unpaid claim reserves, the actuary should be guided by ASOP No. 43, Property/Casualty Unpaid Claim Estimates. - 3.4.3 Using an Analysis or Opinion Not Produced Under the Actuary's Direction-If the actuary uses an analysis or opinion not produced under the actuary's direction to support the statement of actuarial opinion, the actuary should understand the intended purpose of the analysis or opinion and assess whether the analysis or opinion is consistent with the stated basis of the reserves.
-For purposes of this section, "another" refers to someone not under the actuary's direction.
+For example, when developing unpaid claim estimates to evaluate the reasonableness of unpaid claim reserves, the actuary should be guided by ASOP No. 43, Property/Casualty Unpaid Claim Estimates. - 3.4.3 Using a Model Developed by Another Party-When using a model developed by another party, the actuary should refer to ASOP No. 56, Modeling, and ASOP No. 38, Catastrophe Modeling (for All Practice Areas). - 3.4.4 Using an Analysis or Opinion Not Produced Under the Actuary's Direction-If the actuary uses an analysis or opinion not produced under the actuary's direction to support the statement of actuarial opinion, the actuary should understand the intended purpose of the analysis or opinion and assess whether the analysis or opinion is consistent with the stated basis of the reserves.
+For purposes of this section, "another party" refers to someone not under the actuary's direction.

-The actuary should use another's analysis or opinion only when, in the actuary's professional judgment, it is reasonable to do so.
+The actuary should use another party's analysis or opinion only when, in the actuary's professional judgment, it is reasonable to do so.
 In making this determination, the actuary should take into account the following:

-- a. the amount of the reserves covered by another's analysis or opinion in comparison to the total reserves subject to the statement of actuarial opinion; - b. the nature of the exposure and coverage; - c. the way in which reasonably likely variations in estimates covered by another's analysis or opinion may affect the statement of actuarial opinion on the total reserves subject to the statement of actuarial opinion; and - d. the credentials or expertise of the individual(s) who prepared the analysis or opinion.
+- a. the amount of the reserves covered by another party's analysis or opinion in comparison to the total reserves within the scope of the statement of actuarial opinion; - b. the nature of the exposure and coverage; - c. the way in which reasonably likely variations in estimates covered by another party's analysis or opinion may affect the statement of actuarial opinion on the total reserves within the scope of the statement of actuarial opinion;

+- d. the credentials or expertise of the individual(s) who prepared the analysis or opinion; and - e. whether the work complies with applicable industry, regulatory, and actuarial standards.